tiktok-privacy-innovation/Shadowgraphy/README.md

 # Shadowgraphy

-Shadowgraphy is a collection of cryptographic pseudonymization techniques implemented in C/C++.
+Shadowgraphy is a collection of cryptographic pseudonymization techniques implemented in C/C++ and wrapped in Go.

 ## Supported Cryptographic Algorithms